Linear Solvers

 \mathsf{A} \mathsf{x} = \mathsf{b}

-with a \mathsf{A} a square sparse matrix, \mathsf{x} the solution vector, and \mathsf{b} the right-hand side.
+where \mathsf{A} is the square sparse matrix, \mathsf{x} the solution vector, and \mathsf{b} the right-hand side.
 For example, in a classical linear elastostatics problem \mathsf{A} is the stiffness matrix, and \mathsf{x} and \mathsf{b} are the displacement and nodal force vectors, respectively.

 This solution stage represents the most computationally expensive portion of a typical simulation.
 Solution algorithms generally belong to two families of methods: direct methods and iterative methods.
 In GEOS both options are made available wrapping around well-established open-source linear algebra libraries, namely HYPRE, PETSc, SuperLU, and Trilinos.